 Visitors have been coming to Cheddar for centuries to view the magnificent limestone Gorge, reaching 500 feet in places.

-The ravine boasts the highest inland cliffs in the country that can be viewed from the public road running through the gorge or from foothpaths along the top of the cliffs.
-Click on the image for a Drone's Eye View!
+The ravine boasts the highest inland cliffs in the country that can be viewed from the public road running through the gorge or from footpaths along the top of the cliffs.

 Frome